vanpeerdevelopment/builder/tasks.md

 - [ ] Check out how to modify the qualifier (vogella - tycho)
 - [ ] Setup website to host plug-in + make it available at builder.vanpeerdevelopment.be
 - [ ] Check whether target platforms are only required for applications/products
+- [ ] Sign the plugin, feature and update site